wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 at the beginning of a compressed or uncompressed block.
 On eviction, the tag entry can be located by reading the first few bits of the header segment.

+Thesaurus adopts an aggressive slot compaction strategy to simplify storage management.
+Compaction is always performed on an eviction and insertion.
+When a block is evicted, all following blocks will be moved forward to fill the gap left by the eviction.
+One particular difficulty of moving blocks around in the physical slot is that the corresponding tag entries must be modified accordingly to point to the correct segment as blocks are moved.
+To avoid this costly operation for each compaction operation, the paper proposes that an extra level of indirection, called the start map, be added to each physical slot.
+The start map is a bit vector whose length equals the number of segments in the data slot.
+A "1" bit indicates that the segment has been occupied, while a "0" bit indicates that it is free.